PascalLG/todotxt-hs/README.md

 todo do <rank>
 ```

-A done task no longer appears in listing, unless the `--all` flag is specified.
-To completely remove a task from the todo list, add the `--remove` flag:
+A done task no longer appears in listing (unless the `--all` flag is specified) but it is still present in the todo list.
+To completely remove a task, add the `--remove` flag:

 ```
 todo do --remove <rank>